GoogleCloudPlatform/professional-services/infrastructure/identity-aware-proxy/README.md

 ## IAP Server

 The [iap_validating_server.py](iap_validating_server.py) sample script runs a simple python web server which validates all GET requests to verify if they're being proxied through Google's Identity-Aware Proxy.
 This python script depends on and uses the [validate_iap_jwt_from_compute_engine](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/3f5de8c8857784e90935379b63c352c0a5f7f8da/iap/validate_jwt.py#L49) function found in [validate_jwt.py](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/master/iap/validate_jwt.py).
 Read the [Securing Your App with Signed Headers](https://cloud.google.com/iap/docs/signed-headers-howto) documentation for more detail on this process.
-The [server_deployment.jinja](server_deployment.jinja) deployment manager template is provided to quickly setup a managed instance group that runs [iap_validating_server.py](iap_validating_server.py) in a virtual machine. [server_deployment.jinja](server_deployment.jinja) defines a custom startup script for the instance template in order to import all necessary libraries.
+The [server_deployment.py](server_deployment.py) deployment manager template is provided to quickly setup a managed instance group that runs [iap_validating_server.py](iap_validating_server.py) in a virtual machine. [server_deployment.py](server_deployment.py) defines a custom startup script for the instance template in order to import all necessary libraries.

 ### How to setup IAP Server
 1. Deploy the managed instance group by calling: